 Policy The City is committed to providing a competitive benefit to recognize traditional holidays preserving the rich heritage and traditions of our community and enhancing the quality of life.
 Designated Holidays The City Council designates holidays for City employees.
-The following days are observed as paid holidays: New Year's Day Martin Luther King Jr. Day President's Day Memorial Day Independence Day Labor Day Veteran's Day Veteran's Day Christmas Eve and Christmas Day; or, when Christmas Day falls on a Monday, Christmas Day and either the preceding Friday or following Tuesday; or when Christmas Eve falls on a Friday, Christmas Eve will be observed on the preceding Thursday.
+The following days are observed as paid holidays: New Year's Day Martin Luther King Jr. Day President's Day President's Day Memorial Day Independence Day Labor Day Veteran's Day Veteran's Day Thanksgiving and the Friday following Thanksgiving Christmas Eve and Christmas Day; or, when Christmas Day falls on a Monday, Christmas Day and either the preceding Friday or following Tuesday; or when Christmas Eve will be observed on the preceding Thursday.
 If the holiday falls on a Saturday, the preceding Friday shall be observed.
 If a holiday falls on a Sunday, the following Monday shall be observed.
 Additionally, September 11 is designated as a paid holiday for Firefighters.
 However, the September 11 holiday must be taken in lieu of another holiday designated above.
 Employees who are members of religious faiths which celebrate other religious holidays that are not City holidays may substitute one or more days for one or more of the holidays listed above, provided that the employee's job and the business needs of the department are met.
-Eligibility Regular full-time employees and part-time employees who are normally scheduled to work at least twenty (20) hours per week are paid for holidays.
-Payment is based on the number of hours they would have worked if the holiday had not occurred.
-However, employees will not receive more than eight hours leave time for the holiday.
-Temporary employees or employees who are normally scheduled to work fewer than twenty (20) hours per week are not paid for holidays except for holiday hours actually worked.